 The Blood of the Lamb: Our only guarantee.

 So, how could this enemy of God sow in the church a weed that from far resembles wheat, but whose harvest produces nothing for the granary of God, and which now fills the field, robbing the heart of so many nice folks who claim to be committed to God? — The church was sleeping ...
 Let's wake up to the real thing !
 If an awakening can be so demonstrative, how much more glorious will be the true revival !
 Following Jesus is both the simplest and the most demanding thing.
 I have long stumbled over these words of the book of Revelation in which are mentioned those who will participate in the reign of Christ Jesus.
 It is written that “They triumphed over the devil by the blood of the Lamb and by the word of their testimony; and they did not love their lives so much as to shrink from death”.
 In short, they might not have accomplished anything extraordinary, but they will have recognised the one who is the Truth and will have remained faithful to Him in deeds and words, until death.
 As little as it may seem, holding this position will represent the ultimate war of the end times.
 This should bring our awareness on the extent of he seduction that will prevail.
 Let's have an ambition for Jesus, but know how to recognise the times and the values that will make a difference.
 Who do we want to be?
 Jesus teaches that in His Kingdom there is a wide variety of positions or functions, and it is up to us right now to choose the position we want to aspire to.
 There are inevitably dogs, cowards, enemies, opportunists, religious who have taken the vineyard for themselves and those who love and practice lies.
 They will be thrown out of his kingdom.
 Then there are the servants who have understood that they have every interest in accepting that Jesus the King of Kings reigns over them.
 But they do not know what God is doing and in the end, they are not interested in what their master does because they have not grasped the sense of their belonging.
 And then there are these sons, those who were begotten according to the Spirit of Truth.
 The apostle Paul says in Romans 18 that the revelation of these sons of God is awaited with great impatience by all creation.
 In this category of the Sons, there is a group whose status is even more enviable.
 These are the friends of the bridegroom, the confidants of the King.
 They accompany the Lamb wherever he goes, they contemplate his glory and their joy is complete.
 Who said that Christianity must be boring?
 The Holy Spirit is not an impersonal force.
 The Holy Spirit is a Person and this person is all-mighty, just as the Truth is the Person of God.
+For obvious reasons, Satan's gospel will always put man at the center of the universe.
+The sons of God meanwhile, do not fight for themselves but they wear a banner.
+They have a name written on their forehead and this name is Wonderful.
 Then we should understand that the reign of God is not limited to a so-called spiritual awakening accompanied by strange phenomena: cloud, gold dust, angel feathers, collective anointings of unclean and confusing character.
-All this is smoke and mirrors whose origin should make no doubt.
+All this is smoke and mirrors whose origin should make no doubt, and will strengthen only an anthropocentric gospel.
 Because the ultimate question that Jesus – the Bridegroom – will ask us, is this: Have you been distracted from the sonship I had for you by charismatic, seductive personalities, whom you have substituted for me, and who misled you?
 Or were you on the contrary attached to me, the only Truth, because you loved me more than anything? - Jesus reminds us that the rules that prevail in marriage are those that will preserve the security of our relationship with Him.
 Let us therefore examine everything in the Light of the Bible, and return to Jesus alone.

 Other Bible passages lookup include : Leviticus 10, Deuteronomy 13, Mat 7, Mat 10:16, Mat 12:22-35, Acts 20:20-28, Galatians 1:8-9, 2 Timothy 3, 2 Thessalonians 2, 2 Peter 2, Jude 3-4, Revelation 2:18-28.